 If there is a newer version of your integration that includes a communication plan, then you can install it on the xMatters instance and much of your work will be done.
 Then you'll just need to ensure that the fields in the communication plan form match the properties that the Integration Agent sends in its REST post.

-If there is no communication plan for the integration that you are working with, you can import the communication plan from the "Sample Relevance Engine" distributed with the Integration Agent.
-Once you've imported this communication plan, you can populate the form with fields that match the properties sent from the Integration Agent, and you can create outbound integration webhooks that meet your needs.
+If there is no communication plan for the integration that you are working with, you can import the communication plan from the "Sample Plan" integration service distributed with the Integration Agent.
+Once you've imported this communication plan, you can populate the form with fields that match the properties sent from the Integration Agent, and you can create outbound integrations to provide "callbacks" that meet your needs.

-You'll also need to create an integration user account with the REST Web Service User role.
+You'll also need to create an xMatters user account with the REST Web Service User role, for the Integration Agent to use.
 You'll need this User ID and password when updating the integration service on the Integration Agent.
-For instructions on how to do this, along with a host of other helpful tips for preparing xMatters On-Demand for integrations, see Configuring xMatters in the Integration Directory help.
+For instructions on how to do this, along with a host of other helpful tips for preparing xMatters On-Demand for integrations, see Configuring xMatters (part of the help for the Integration Directory and built-in integrations).

-Only one minor change will be required on the components on the management system: the name of the integration's event domain will need to be updated.
+Only one minor change will be required on the components on the management system: if an event domain name is used when invoking apclient.bin, then the event domain name will need to be replaced with "applications".

 Because every integration is different, the following steps attempt a best-practices overview of how best to convert an APXML integration to use the REST API.